s4turns/misc/README.md

 # misc
-misc scripts and such for starup boxes 🍻
+misc scripts and such for startup boxes 🍻